 How to protect yourself and our community

-- Who is at high risk and what to do?
+- Who is at higher risk and what to do?
 (CDC)

 - Face coverings worn at all times in public setting